confluentinc/ksql/docs/installation/server-config/security.rst

 A literal resource pattern matches resources exactly.
 They are case-sensitive. e.g.
 ``ALLOW`` ``user Fred`` to ``READ`` the ``TOPIC`` with the ``LITERAL`` name ``users``.

-Here, user Fred would be allowed to read from the topic users only.
+Here, user Fred would be allowed to read from the topic *users* only.
-Fred would not be allowed to read from similarly named topics such as user, users-europe, Users etc.
+Fred would not be allowed to read from similarly named topics such as *user*, *users-europe*, *Users* etc.

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 ACLs on Prefixed Resource Pattern